tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

   ``--musicbrainz``                           1
   =================  ============  =========  ==============

 Once the metadata service finds the metadata for those songs, the CLI provides a selection of YouTube_ clips corresponding to a given song *AND* what the music metadata service thinks is the best match to the selected song.
-Each clip also shows the length (in MM:SS format) to allow you to choose the clip that is high ranking and whose length best matches the song's length.
+Each clip also shows the length (in MM:SS format) to let you choose one that is high ranking and whose length best matches the song's length.

 .. _example_song_youtube_clip: